-Julia Daviy is an ecologist, designer and a top-level manager who has been working in the industry of clean technology for the last decade.
+Julia Daviy is an ecologist, designer, and top-level manager who has been working in the industry of clean technology for the last decade.
 She joined the fashion industry ambitiously to produce clothes differently by using 3D printing technology and eco-friendly biodegradable materials for printing.

 Julia has already developed ingenious wearable clothes without using any inch of textile or thread and works of art in earlier works.
 Then, as now, she faced a similar challenge: how can the ideas that she has in her head or put on paper translate into three-dimensional structures?

-Although started to learn 3D printing in 2016, and devoted 2017 to a lot of learning, texturing, experimenting with different filaments, printing of wearable fabrics and 3D modeling of clothes.
-All these time she has been passing numerous courses on 3D printing, fashion, clothes production and more over, Design Thinking at all - pushing to look differently at the clothes, role and look of it in our life and life of other people, animals, Earth.
+Although started to learn 3D printing in 2016, and devoted 2017 to a lot of learning, texturing, experimenting with different filaments, the printing of wearable fabrics, and 3D modeling of clothes.
+All this time she has been passing numerous courses on 3D printing, fashion, clothes production, and moreover, Design Thinking at all - pushing to look differently at the clothes, role and look of it in our life and life of other people, animals, Earth.

 She makes the impossible possible.